 A Real Estate agent who is experienced with short sales can help you prepare a workout package which conforms to the banks definition of legitimate hardship.
 You do NOT need to be poor or broke to qualify for a short sale.
 Actor, Nicolas Cage is a multi-millionaire, yet last year, he successfully did a short sale on his Las Vegas home.
 Hardship is not solely determined by how much money a person earns...it also factors in a person's expenses, especially if expenses have increased and income has decreased.

-The Myers Team with the Caliber Realty Group has closed more short sale transactions than any Realtor, Broker or Attorney in the state of Nevada.*
+Since 2007, The Myers Team has closed more short sale transactions than any non-lawyer affiliated Realtor or Broker in the state of Nevada.*

 Nevada Short Sale Hardship Letter Tips

 Basically, the two questions a lender asks itself when reviewing a short sale packet are:

 1) Is this property going to go into foreclosure?

 2) If this property goes into foreclosure, will we lose less money by approving a short sale?